Caroline Dubois delivers stunning first-round stoppage victory over Martina Horgasz

 "You're going to see it all once she starts getting tested."

-Azim's match-up with Connor Marsden was considered a significant step-up for the 20-year-old's fourth professional bout, but he made spectacularly quick work his opponent.
+Azim's lightweight match-up with Connor Marsden was considered a significant step-up for the 20-year-old's fourth professional bout, but he made spectacularly quick work of his opponent.

 It took 'The Assasin' just 12 seconds to put Marsden down, as a sharp right-left combo stunned the Londoner.